-If the effects of the software failure mode propagate through the interfaces of the software product, but no match can be established with any system failure identified by the customer ([ECSS-Q-80] requirement 5.4.4a.2), then the final effects of the software failure mode should be denoted as “Propagates through interfaces”.
-This information should then be provided back for integration into the system-level FMECA (see [ECSS-Q-30-02] requirement 4.5a, and [ECSS-Q-80] clause 6.2.2.7).
-For practical reasons, the results of this integration, i.e. the identification of any critical end effects that the software failure mode under analysis could cause at system level, should also be documented at a later stage in the SFMECA itself, so that the SFMECA can provide a complete picture of the software-caused failure effects and can be directly used for software criticality classification (see section 6.2.2.5).
+If the effects of the software failure mode propagate through the interfaces of the software product, but no match can be established with any system failure identified by the customer ([ECSS-Q-80] requirement 5.4.4a.2), then the final effects of the software failure mode is denoted as "Propagates through interfaces".
+This information is provided back for integration into the system-level FMEA (see [ECSS-Q-30-02] requirement 4.5a, and [ECSS-Q-80] clause 6.2.2.7).
+For practical reasons, the results of this integration, i.e. the identification of any critical end effects that the software failure mode under analysis could cause at system level, are supposed to be reflected also in the SFMEA, so that it can provide a complete picture of the software-caused failure effects and be directly used for software criticality classification (see section 6.2.2.5).

-Severity, probability and criticality
+Severity and criticality

-For a system FMECA, according to [ECSS-Q-30-02] clause 4.2 requires that the severity of each failure mode are classified based on its consequences on the system, disregarding any existing compensating provisions.
-The criticality ranking is then assigned combining the severity and the probability of the failure mode ([ECSS-Q-30-02] clause 5.2).
+For a system FMEA, [ECSS-Q-30-02] clause 4.2 requires that the severity of each failure mode be classified based on its consequences on the system, disregarding any existing compensating provisions.

-For the criticality classification of software failure modes in a SFMECA, the following should be taken into account, leading to a slightly different approach.
+For the failure analysis of software in a SFMEA, suppliers are expected to take the following into account, leading to a slightly different approach.

-As mentioned in section 4.1.2, no mature software reliability models, that would allow to estimate the probability of software-caused failures with an acceptable margin of error, are available at present, especially for bespoke software such as the space application software.
-No assignment of a probability number (PN) to a software failure mode is therefore advisable.
-As a consequence, the criticality of a software failure mode should only be assigned based on the effects of that failure on the system.

-As described in section 6.2.2.3 above, the final effects of a software error on the system cannot always be determined at SFMECA level.
-The performer of the SFMECA, who is often at a lower organizational level than the system level, might not be aware of prevention or compensation measures that could mitigate the final consequences of the software failure.
+As described in section 6.2.2.3 above, the final effects of a software error on the system cannot always be determined at SFMEA level.
+The performer of the SFMEA, who is often at a lower organizational level than the system level, might not be aware of prevention or compensation measures that could mitigate the final consequences of the software failure.
 Therefore, an interaction with the system level is generally necessary.

-With reference to the bullets of section 6.2.2.3 and to [ECSS-Q-80] Table D-1, the criticality classification of software failure modes should be performed as follows:
+With reference to the bullets of section 6.2.2.3 and to [ECSS-Q-80] Annex D.1, the severity classification of software failure modes is performed as follows:

-If the effects of the software failure mode do not cross the boundaries of the software product being analyzed and do not affect the system, then the software failure mode can be classified as category D.
+If the effects of the software failure mode do not cross the boundaries of the software product being analysed and do not affect the system, then the software failure mode can be classified as level 4.

-If the effects of the software failure mode propagate through the interfaces of the software product, and it can be established that the software failure mode under analysis can be a cause of a system failure identified by the customer (see [ECSS-Q-80] requirement 5.4.4a.2, and section 5.2.3.2 of this handbook), then the severity category assigned at system level should be used to assign a criticality category to the corresponding software failure mode, according to [ECSS-Q-80] Table D-1 .
+If the effects of the software failure mode propagate through the interfaces of the software product, and it can be established that the software failure mode under analysis can be a cause of a system failure identified by the customer (see [ECSS-Q-80] requirement 5.4.4a.2, and section 5.2.3.2 of this handbook), then the severity level assigned at system level is used to assign a severity level to the corresponding software failure mode, according to [ECSS-Q-80] Annex D.1.